-It is possible that new information may become available during the study.
-It is unlikely that this will affect your baby's involvement with this study.
+It's possible that new information about mild HIE might be discovered during the study.
+While this is unlikely to affect your baby's involvement, we will let you know if the study needs to be stopped early because of new findings.